smoowe2125/backtick/README.md

-# backtick
+# Stellar C
-Backtick is a general purpose programming language that is currently in development.
+Stellar C (formerly backtick-lang) AKA stellar-clang is a general purpose programming language that is currently in development.

-The main objective of the project is to develop a stable, multi-paradigm language with C-like syntax and performance which does all the manual memory management for you.
+The main objective of the project is to develop a stable, multi-paradigm language with C-like syntax and performance which does all the hard things for you.
+Kinda like Rust but also C and stuff.

 Roadmap: